Empowering

 How can I get involved with the campaign?

 We are a grassroots movement and rely on volunteers like you!
-Head over to our Participate page to sign up for canvassing, phone banking, or hosting events.
+Head over to our Get Involved page to sign up for canvassing, phone banking, or hosting events.

 Can a State Rep fix my property taxes?